Azure/RGCOPY/rgcopy-docu.md

 **`stopVMsTargetRG`** |**[switch]**: When setting this switch in **Copy Mode**, RGCOPY stops all VMs in the target RG after deploying it.
 Typically, this is not what you want.
 However, it might be useful for saving costs when deploying a resource group that is not used immediately.

 Tip: You can use the following RGCOPY parameters for reducing cost in the target RG: `setVmSize`, `setDiskSku`, `setDiskTier`, `createDisksTier`, `netAppServiceLevel`, `netAppPoolGB`, `smbTier`, and `skipBastion`.
 The *default* values of some RGCOPY parameters also have some cost impact.
-See parameters `createDisksTier`, `setDiskSku`, and `setLoadBalancerSku` above.
+See parameters `createDisksTier` and `setDiskSku` above.

 The behavior of RGCOPY changed for copying NetApp volumes or Ultra SSD disks.
 It now starts only *needed* Ms in the source RG.
 These VMs are stopped again by RGCOPY.
 In earlier versions of RGCOPY *all* VMs were started in the source RG and you had to stop them on your own.